akashb2003/wHackThon.github.io/README.md

 4.And at the end booking of gym

-We have also given the clubs present in MSRIT college and their details
+We have also given the clubs present in MSRIT college and their details.
+Overall, Our website aims to streamline the college experience and make it more manageable for students.

+-Team Noob-coders

+Team members : Akash, Aman Raj, Ankit